slaparra/scala-contextual-resource-access-ddd-example/INFO.md

 API is a _Play!_ application that publishes the core to the final user.
 It's a stateful session-based application.
 However the architecture is based on a stateless domain layer, being easy to change to a RESTful API based on token authentication.

-The controllers are just a facade to the application service layer.
+Controllers are just facades to the application service layer.